 Concepts and Learning AT1 Learning AT 2 Learning Outcomes and Questions objectives About religion From religion Assessment What makes me unique and special?
-To whom am I special?
-To understand that everyone is a unique human being and is Symbolism and meanings of names of children in the class Symbolism of birth ceremonies Pupils can recognise the key features of birth ceremonies.
-Why our name was chosen? special To explore a range of Names and naming in at least two religions.
-Explore how birth ceremonies express beliefs, feelings and They can retell, discuss, draw, write about or role play, How do we celebrate our uniqueness? celebrations, worship and rituals in a religion noting similarities and differences Compare and contrast the ceremonies. emotions and understand that this is the first step in their journey of faith. what is interesting and of value to themselves and others What are the important stages in our lives, focussing on birth customs?
-To understand that religions mark birth with special ceremonies and symbols.
-Birthdays of two religious figures.
-Appreciate the value of celebrations and the marking of special events in people's lives.
-Pupils can ask questions about, and respond sensitively to, their own and others experiences and feelings
+To understand that everyone is a unique Symbolism and meanings of names of Symbolism of birth ceremonies Pupils can recognise the key features of To whom am I special? human being and is special children in the class Explore how birth birth ceremonies.
+They can retell, Why our name was chosen?
+To explore a range of Names and naming in at least two religions. ceremonies express beliefs, feelings and discuss, draw, write about or role play, How do we celebrate our uniqueness? celebrations, worship and rituals in a religion noting similarities and differences Compare and contrast the ceremonies. emotions and understand that this is the first step in their journey of faith. what is interesting and of value to themselves and others What are the important Birthdays of two , Pupils can ask stages in our lives, focussing on birth customs?
+To understand that religions mark birth with special ceremonies and symbols. religious figures.
+Appreciate the value of celebrations and the marking of special events in people's lives. questions about, and respond sensitively to, their own and others experiences and feelings